kubernetes-sigs/gateway-api/geps/gep-2895/index.md

 ## Goals

-* Provide a way to modify query parameters in a `HTTPRoute`.
+* Provide a way to modify query parameters of an incoming request in a `HTTPRoute`.

 ## Introduction